 civic responsibility, and strengthen communities.
 (National Commission on Service-Learning)

 “When education takes a hands-on approach to learning, the result is a more informed, more involved community of future leaders.
 Service learning brings substance to democracy and strengthens the thread that binds our diverse nation”.

 ASL Contributes to young people’s personal and career development by reducing violence and increasing their sense of responsibility and workplace skills

 Service-learning has become one of the most important educational reform movements in the United States.
 National research shows that students participating in service-learning show improvements in academic achievement, career preparation, feelings of self-efficacy, behavior, attendance, and civic engagement.
 Service Learning is a known national best practice that engages students in democratic thinking, civic responsibility, and bridging cultural differences.

-International Solidarity for Human Rights will offer presentations and orientation sessions to prepare students to teach others about the United Nations Universal Declaration of Human Rights.
+International Solidarity for Human Rights will offer presentations and orientation sessions to Colleges and Universities to show students how to teach others about the United Nations Universal Declaration of Human Rights.

 Some Benefits for the students engaged in Human Rights Education integrated into Academic Service-Learning:

 According to the University of Minnesota

 “STUDENTS in service-learning classes can benefit academically, professionally, and personally.
 These are just a few of the ways:

 Increase their understanding of the class topic.
 Gain hands-on experience (possibly leading to an internship or job later).